EPIC Waters and The EPIC Recreation Center

 Jay Peak Resort

-This 40,000 square foot indoor waterpark, opened in November 2011, utilizes the latest technologies for energy efficiency, including a translucent Open-Aire building structural system (view video) and a shared heating system between the waterpark and hotel.
-Exciting water features include the first indoor AquaLoop in the United States (view video of an AquaLoop waterslide), a swimming hole with a climbing wall, two tube slides, one body slide, a wading pool with multi-level play feature and a surf feature!
+This 40,000 square foot indoor waterpark utilizes the latest technologies for energy efficiency, including a translucent OpenAire building structural system and a shared heating system between the waterpark and hotel.
+Exciting features include the first indoor AquaLoop in the United States, a swimming hole with a climbing wall, two tube slides, one body slide, a wading pool with multi-level play feature and a surf feature!
 For those looking to relax, there is a large 700 foot leisure river, indoor and outdoor spas, and an outdoor lounging pool.

 Albuquerque, New Mexico

 New Mexico’s first indoor waterpark!
-The 30,000 square foot waterpark addition is available to registered day and overnight guests of the Radisson Hotel.
-Audio, video, and lighting effects are some of the many amenities enhancing the playful and whimsical art deco aura of this aquatic recreation facility.
+The 30,000 square foot waterpark addition includes audio, video, and lighting effects as some of the many amenities enhancing the playful and whimsical "art deco" aura of this aquatic recreation facility.
 Water play and leisure attractions include: body and inner tube water slides, a lazy river, an activity pool with waterwalk and basketball, a wading pool with an interactive play feature, an indoor/outdoor spa, a two-person FlowRider, and a hi-resolution water screen for video and image display.

 The mezzanine includes the Surf’s Up Snack Shack, Arcadia family entertainment center, and observation seating.
 A vista of the waterpark and port holes for FlowRider viewing are also available from the mezzanine.
 The atmosphere in the park is enhanced by the premium air and water quality management system.
 Generous amounts of fresh air from the energy recovery units and advanced water treatment systems create an enjoyable guest experience.